Charities and social enterprises are a great source of free or low-cost secondhand furniture and household items.

 Collection of unwanted items is usually free.

-The Salvation Army's Victim Care Fund provides essential items including clothing and household items to survivors of modern slavery.
+The Salvation Army's Survivors Support Fund provides essential items including clothing and household items to survivors of modern slavery.

 The Sue Ryder Charity collect donated furniture including sofas, table, wardrobes, beds and small electrical items.